GuayoyoCyber/.github/profile/README.md

-## We're Guayoyo ☕
+# We're Guayoyo ☕

 We are a people-centered cyber security services company.
 We focus on synergy to promote our customers’ growth, as well as business partners and collaborators, through the development of relationships based on empathy, mutual trust, respect, collaboration and humility.

 We are [Pyxis](https://pyxisportal.com/)’ Core Unity of Cybersecurity, an ecosystem of high added value among companies with which we share the same way of being and doing.

+## Pets
+- 😺 Frida
+- 🐶 Tito
+- 🐶 Alegra
+- 🐶 Canela
+- 🐶 Kira
+- 😺 Hazel
+- 🐰 Pelusa
+- 😺 Gravedad
+- 🐶 Toto
+- 🐶 Chicorita
+- 😺 Mandragora
+- 😺 Kubuntu
+- 😺 Leia

 <!--
 **Here are some ideas to get you started:**